LesFerch/WinSetView/Manual.md

 **ViVeTool.exe** and **Albacore.ViVe.dll** are used to enable or disable certain Windows features shown in the Options menu.

+**GetMoreProperties.exe** is used by WinSetView.exe to retrieve the custom properties installed by third-party apps.

+**CSReg.exe** replicates most of the functionality of Reg.exe.
+It's used by WinSetView.ps1 on systems that do not have Reg.exe or block Reg.exe with the DisableRegistryTools policy.

 ### Language Folder

 This folder must exist and contain the **en-US** folder and language files in order to run *WinSetView.exe*.
 All other language folders are optional.
 This folder is not needed for WinSetView.ps1.